shawntao1011/quantDevBlog/content/post/messaging-performance/index.md

 image = "images/streaming.jpg"
 +++

 ## test detail and environment
 Test data is a txt file of 2 million rows of Json.
 The json are consist of jsonlized Ticks and Txns data.

 ## q tickerplant
 ![kdb_tickerplant_frame](images/kdb_tp_frame.png)

+Tickerplant is on a remote server.
+Log writing is performed exactly on the same server(which means local).

+FH, RDB, RTS publish and subscribe data through KDB Q IPC.

+### Performance Highlights

+**Pub Speed:** </p> 1 million msgs 6 second

+**Deserialize speed:**  </p> no need to deserialize

 ### feeder